-Looking for the best mattress for your money?
-To cut through the clutter of advertising you’ll see out there, Consumer Reports has a look at the best mattresses and mattress retailers.
+Looking for the best mattress for your budget?
+To cut through the clutter of advertising you’ll see out there, Consumer Reports has taken a look at the best mattresses and mattress retailers.

 Who is the best mattress retailer?

 On the question of retailers, Consumer Reports ranked Amazon as the top choice for customer satisfaction, followed closely by the Original Mattress Factory.

 Money expert Clark Howard’s longtime recommendation of Costco as a great place to buy a mattress is getting a little headwind this year.
 Costco drops to the fourth spot on the tally.

 That said, Costco has a great return policy on mattresses: A full money back refund without penalty and no time limit.
 That really makes Costco stand apart!